mysticalseeker24/interview-agent_V2/docs/talentsync-project-specs.md

 - **Dashboard / Home:** The user sees a dashboard listing available interview modules, organized by domain and filterable by difficulty, duration, mode, etc.
 - **Module Selection:** The candidate selects one of eight core domains (e.g. Software Engineering, DevOps/Kubernetes, DSA, ML/AI Engineering, Large Language Models, or a Resume-Driven interview).
 Each module has a detailed card showing metadata and a "Start" button.
 - **Onboarding Lobby:** Before the interview, the user is guided through an onboarding lobby.
 This includes uploading a resume (if using the resume-driven module), checking camera/microphone settings with live preview, and reviewing interview tips.
 - **Interview Session:** The user joins a real-time interview room.
-A live video and audio feed connects the candidate with the AI interviewer.
-The AI poses adaptive questions, and the candidate answers verbally.
+A live video and audio feed connects the candidate with the OpenAI o4-mini interviewer.
+The OpenAI o4-mini poses adaptive questions, and the candidate answers verbally.
 The system records the session (video/audio).
 - **Post-Interview Report:** After the interview, the platform automatically generates a report.
-This includes a full transcript of the session, multi-dimensional scoring (correctness, completeness, fluency, etc.), percentile rankings against historical data, and an AI-crafted narrative feedback.
+This includes a full transcript of the session, multi-dimensional scoring (correctness, completeness, fluency, etc.), percentile rankings against historical data, and an OpenAI o4-mini crafted narrative feedback.
 - **Profile & History:** The candidate can revisit their profile to see past interview reports, listen to recordings, view scores/feedback, and retake practice interviews as desired.
 Account settings allow updating personal info and managing privacy consents.

 ### 2.2 Feature Breakdown